Rohit-Dumka/CPP/Recursion/prob2.md

 - print sum 1 to n : functional(where function returns answer)

 - print sum 1 to n : parametrised

+- find Factorial of a number

 ![image](https://github.com/Rohit-Dumka/CPP/assets/96404582/d0708a1c-0046-450b-87a0-a8f0786ec37d)
 //1